Power Queen

 Stationary use — yes, and usually cheaper with more usable capacity.
 For mobile use (weekends away, festivals, market stalls), app ecosystems and millisecond UPS switchover, pre-built power stations like the EcoFlow Delta 3 or Jackery Explorer 2000 v2 are still more practical.
 My rule of thumb: if the setup lives in one spot (shed, allotment, permanent motorhome build), DIY wins.
 If you move it every couple of weeks, the pre-built box wins.

 For short bursts you can get away with less, but a sensible minimum is 2 kWh usable — meaning 200 Ah at 12V or 100 Ah at 24V.
-For continuous 2000W loads I strongly recommend 24V: the current halves (~80A vs 160A), cables and fuses get cheaper, and voltage drop becomes a non-issue.
+For continuous 2000W loads I lean 24V: the current roughly halves (~80A vs 160A), so cables and fuses get cheaper and voltage drop shrinks for the same cable.
 For longer off-grid stays, parallel two LiFePO4 batteries through a shared BMS.

 Yes — if you want your panels to actually charge the battery efficiently.
 A PWM controller wastes 15–30% of harvested power because it discards panel voltage above the battery voltage.
 MPPT (Maximum Power Point Tracking) reclaims that energy, which matters even more in the UK's dimmer winter sun.
 The critical sizing rule: the MPPT's max input voltage must exceed your panel's open-circuit voltage × 1.25.
 The Victron SmartSolar 100/50 is my go-to for 12/24V builds.

-With proper fusing — an ANL fuse at the battery positive terminal and an RCD breaker on the inverter AC output — and a certified LiFePO4 battery with built-in BMS, a DIY setup is just as safe as a brand-name power station.
-Three things matter most: a certified BMS, a properly-rated fuse (300A for a 2000W setup), and correct cable cross-section (50 mm² at the inverter input on a 12V system).
+With proper fusing — an ANL fuse at the battery positive terminal and an RCD breaker on the inverter AC output — and a certified LiFePO4 battery with built-in BMS, a DIY setup can be very safe.
+But unlike a brand-name power station it isn't a factory-tested, listed system, so safe assembly is on you.
+Three things matter most: a certified BMS, a fuse sized to your cable and the inverter's surge (commonly ~300A for a 2000W 12V build), and correct cable cross-section (50 mm² at the inverter input on a 12V system).

-Amazon.co.uk is consistently the cheapest source for LiTime, Renogy, Eco-Worthy, BougeRV and Victron components in the UK — usually 10–20% below the manufacturer's direct price.
-Watch for Prime Day and Black Friday: LiTime 200Ah LiFePO4 batteries drop to roughly £329 during major sales.
+Amazon.co.uk is usually competitive and convenient for LiTime, Renogy, Eco-Worthy, BougeRV and Victron components, often 10–20% below manufacturer-direct — but compare before you buy.
+Watch for Prime Day and Black Friday: 200Ah LiFePO4 batteries drop toward £329 during major sales.
 Buying through Amazon also means a simple UK-based returns path if a component arrives faulty.

 Two non-negotiable rules: (1) inverter and battery must share the same system voltage (12V or 24V — pick 24V for 2000W+ to halve the cable current).
 (2) MPPT charge controller's max input voltage must exceed panel V_OC × 1.25.
 Mixing voltages or undersizing the MPPT input range will void warranties or fry the controller on a sub-freezing sunny morning.